Ayesha15072003/RISC-V-Pipline-Architecture-Processor/README.md

 # Supported Instructions
 The processor supports the basic RISC-V instructions, such as:

+# 1: Arithmetic:
-1: Arithmetic: ADD, SUB, AND, OR, XOR
+ADD, SUB, AND, OR, XOR
+# 2: Load/Store:
-2: Load/Store: LW, SW, etc.
+LW, SW, etc.
+# 3:Branch:
-3 :Branch: BEQ, BNE, BLT, etc.
+BEQ, BNE, BLT, etc.
+# 4:Jump:
--- Jump: JAL, JALR
+JAL, JALR
 # How It Helps You Learn
 This project is perfect for understanding how a processor works, especially how it uses a pipeline to speed up the execution of instructions.
 It’s a great starting point for anyone learning about computer architecture or pipelined processors.